SantiagoEnriqueGA/custom_ensemble_learning/README.md

-# Custom Random Forest Classifier and Regressor Project
+# Custom Ensemble Learning Project

 ## Goal

 This project is primarily educational.
-It's not intended to be faster, more robust, or feature-rich than existing implementations.
-Instead, it focuses on understanding how the random forest algorithm works, building it from scratch using only numpy for faster array processing, and fine-tuning it for specific datasets or requirements.
+It is designed to help understand the workings of various ensemble learning algorithms by building them from scratch.
+The implementations focus on fundamental concepts rather than on optimizing for speed or robustness, using only numpy for array processing and custom datasets for specific tasks.

 ## Overview

-This project implements both a custom random forest classifier for binary classification tasks and a custom random forest regressor for regression tasks.
-It consists of the following main Python files:
+This project includes implementations of custom random forest classifiers and regressors, as well as a gradient boosted decision tree regressor.
+The main Python files are:

-- `dataPrep.py`: Contains a class `DataPrep` for preparing data for machine learning models, including custom functions for one-hot encoding non-numerical columns and writing data to CSV files.
+- `dataPrep.py`: Contains the `DataPrep` class for preparing data for machine learning models, including functions for one-hot encoding non-numerical columns and writing data to CSV files.

+- `decisionTreeClassifier.py`: Implements a decision tree classifier along with utility functions for computing entropy, partitioning classes, and calculating information gain.

+- `decisionTreeRegressor.py`: Implements a decision tree regressor with utility functions for computing variance, partitioning classes, and calculating information gain.

-- `randomForestClassifier.py`: Implements a custom random forest classifier along with utility functions for computing entropy, partitioning classes, and calculating information gain.
+- `randomForestClassifier.py`: Implements a custom random forest classifier with utility functions for computing entropy, partitioning classes, and calculating information gain.

+- `randomForestRegressor.py`: Implements a custom random forest regressor with utility functions for computing variance, partitioning classes, and calculating information gain.

-- `randomForestRegressor.py`: Implements a modified version of `randomForestClassifier.py` updated to perform regression tasks.
+- `gradientBoostedRegressor.py`: Implements a gradient boosted decision tree regressor for regression tasks.

-- `runRandomForest.py`: Updated to run `randomForestClassifier.py` on the Pima Indians Diabetes dataset and Wisconsin Breast Prognostic dataset, and `randomForestRegressor.py` on `output_May-06-2024_cleaned.csv`.
+- `runRandomForest.py`: Contains functions to run the random forest classifier and regressor on various datasets.

 ## Included CSV Files